enthought/traits-futures/docs/source/guide/intro.rst

     submit_iteration(my_executor, range, 0, 5)

-  It returns a |IterationFuture| object.
+  It returns an |IterationFuture| object.

 - The |submit_progress| function allows submission of a progress-reporting callable, and returns a |ProgressFuture| object.
 The callable submitted